Menu

 T5 fluorescent lamps are very bright, especially the HO versions.
 Look for a tube that produces around 3000 to 4000 lumens.

-What Is Single-Ended Power vs. Double-Ended Power?
+What's the Difference Between Single-Ended Power vs. Double-Ended Power?

 A single-ended power tube requires a non-shunted tombstone and is powered up from one end of the tube only.
 The other end’s unpowered.
 A double-ended tube requires shunted tombstones.
 With line power to one tombstone and neutral to the other.